 Logan, John R., Brian J. Stults, and Zengwang Xu.
 2016.
 "Validating Population Estimates for Harmonized Census Tract Data, 2000–2010" Annals of the American Association of Geographers. http://www.tandfonline.com/doi/full/10.1080/24694452.2016.1187060.

-The continual change in geography between successive censuses is a major barrier for longitudinal analysis.
-Census tracts are fundamental enumeration units for the U.S. decennial censuses and their boundaries very often change over time.
-In every new census many tracts are split, consolidated, or changed in other ways from the previous boundaries to reflect population growth or decline.
-Here we present the Longitudinal Tract Data Base (LTDB), which provides public-use tools to create estimates within 2010 tract boundaries for any tract-level data (from the census or other sources) that are available for prior years as early as 1970.
+The Longitudinal Tract Data Base (LTDB) provides public-use tools to create estimates within 2010 tract boundaries for any tract-level data (from the census or other sources) that are available for prior years as early as 1970 and now also for 2015-2019 and 2020.
 We also provide a Backwards LTDB in which data provided in 2010 tract boundaries can be estimated within 2000 boundaries.
 Researchers increasingly work with information aggregated to the tract level from non-census sources, such as criminal justice, public health, and voting records.
 To meet their needs requires a tool to convert such data to the 2010 boundaries.
 The LTDB offers an open-source crosswalk to link data from 1970-2000 to 2010, and it also provides user-friendly programming code to bridge data across years.

 The LTDB is described in detail in Logan et al 2014 (see above).
 A subsequent article (Logan et al 2016) compares the LTDB estimates with those provided by Geolytics (formerly the NCDB) and another source provided by NHGIS.
 Based on our analysis we do not recommend the Geolytics data set.
 The NHGIS and LTDB estimates are very similar.
 Users should read the Annals article to make choices about what data to use and what precautions are needed when using any estimates.

-A new study that takes advantage of access to the confidential microdata in the 2000 Census provides more information about the accuracy of LTDB estimates for a selected set of full count and sample count data.
-It shows that these other estimates involve larger errors in a substantial share of tracts that experienced complex boundary changes.
+Logan et al (2021) uses confidential microdata in the 2000 Census to test the accuracy of LTDB estimates for a selected set of full count and sample count data.
+It finds that assumptions made by all interpolation techniques, including the LTDB, involve large errors in a substantial share of tracts when estimating characteristics other than simple population counts.
 It also tests an alternative approach in which estimates are based on the original data, to which random noise has been added to create “differential privacy” (DP) estimates that can be disclosed.
-The DP estimates are far better.
-We now provide these estimates for a new pilot system that we call the LTDB-DP.
+The DP estimates are far better. .
+The Census Bureau has now approved disclosure of the DP estimates, and we provide them in a new pilot system that we call the LTDB-DP.
+A request is pending to disclose DP estimates for all the LTDB variables for 2000.
 A working paper describing this approach is: